stormasm/uinotes/context.md

 Relationship: While a graphics context is often associated with a particular window (or a view within it), a single graphics context can potentially be used to draw to different windows or drawing destinations (like off-screen bitmaps or printers).

 In essence, the window is the display area, and the graphics context is the set of drawing tools and instructions used to paint the content within that area

+---

+There is no "Rust version" of MoltenVK in the sense of a complete re-implementation of MoltenVK in Rust.

+MoltenVK is a C++ library that translates Vulkan API calls to Apple's Metal API.

+However, Rust applications can utilize MoltenVK to enable Vulkan support on macOS and iOS.
+This is achieved through Rust crates that provide bindings or wrappers around the MoltenVK library.
+Notable examples include:

+### ash-molten

+This crate builds on top of ash, a lightweight Rust wrapper for the Vulkan API. ash-molten provides a specific entry point that allows static linking with the MoltenVK library, enabling Vulkan functionality on Apple platforms within Rust applications.

+### vulkano

+This is a higher-level Rust wrapper around the Vulkan graphics API.
+While vulkano itself is not a MoltenVK re-implementation, it leverages MoltenVK (typically by requiring the Vulkan SDK, which includes MoltenVK) to provide Vulkan support on macOS and iOS.

+Therefore, while MoltenVK itself remains a C++ project, Rust developers can integrate it into their applications using these crates to leverage Vulkan on Apple's platforms.